chhjel/HealthCheck/README.md

 #### Custom types

-Custom parameter types for `[RuntimeTest]`-methods can be used by providing parameter factories to `ReferenceParameterFactories` in `HCTestsModuleOptions`.
+Custom parameter types for `[RuntimeTest]`-methods can be used by providing parameter factories to `ReferenceParameterFactories` in `TKTestsModuleOptions`.

 <details><summary>Example</summary>
 <p>